-Many municipalities in New Hampshire use a "variable rate pricing system", also known as Pay-As-You-Throw (PAYT) for the collection of solid waste.
+Some municipalities use a "variable rate pricing system", also known as Pay-As-You-Throw (PAYT) or Save Money and Reduce Trash (SMART) programs, for the collection of solid waste.

-Participating communities typically charge a fee for waste disposal, but provide free recycling for residents.
-Recycling not only reduces the amount of waste put in the trash for disposal, it saves residents money.
+Participating communities typically charge residents a fee for waste disposal based on the amount they throw away, but provide recycling at no cost.
+PAYT is fair, economical, and incentive-based.
+PAYT not only reduces the amount of waste put in the trash for disposal, it increases recycling thereby saving residents money.